VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: Results

-\theme{2.1}{Visibility and sensemaking support are effective} Participants appreciated the easy access to context.
-As one participant noted, this helped them shape expectations about what Copilot should and should not retrieve: \textit{``I feel like I have a much better high-level view of what I'm actually asking and what my data actually looks like.
-I feel like I'm not shooting in the dark as much anymore (P9)''}.
-After issuing a query, participants reported that glancing through the organized topics in the visualization allowed them to quickly sanity-check whether the retrieved context aligned with their intentions and to navigate toward areas of misalignment.
-The progressive levels of detail -- from topic labels, to AI-generated summaries, to file content -- helped ease the cognitive load of context sensemaking by enabling deeper inspection on demand, as illustrated by P3: \textit{``An overview is the most that I'd be looking at, and if the copilot starts hallucinating, I would want to go inside (P3)''}.
+\theme{2.1}{Visibility and sensemaking support} Participants appreciated the easy access to context in VizCopilot.
+As one participant noted, this helped them shape expectations about what VizCopilot should and should not retrieve: \textit{``I feel like I have a much better high-level view of what I'm actually asking and what my data actually looks like.
+I feel like I'm not shooting in the dark as much anymore.''
+(P9)} After inputting a prompt, participants reported that glancing through the organized topics in the visualization allowed them to quickly sanity-check whether the retrieved context aligned with their intentions and to navigate toward areas of misalignment.
+The progressive levels of detail -- from topic labels, to AI-generated summaries, to file content -- helped ease the cognitive load of context sensemaking by enabling deeper inspection on demand, as illustrated by P3: \textit{``An overview is the most that I'd be looking at, and if the copilot starts hallucinating, I would want to go inside.''
+(P3)}

-\theme{2.3}{Sense of control is increased} In particular, participants were satisfied with the noticeable changes in responses when they tried to steer Copilot into their desired direction.
-Generally, participants reported that fewer steps of prompts were needed to get to their desired answer: \textit{``(VizCopilot is) much more efficient because then I wouldn't have to keep prompting the AI and adding context or moving context. …it helps align intention with the AI's interpretation of my prompt.
-(P3)''}.
+\theme{2.2}{Increased sense of control} In particular, participants were satisfied with the noticeable changes in responses when they tried to steer VizCopilot into their desired direction.
+Participants reported that fewer prompts were needed to get to their desired answer: \textit{``(VizCopilot is) much more efficient because then I wouldn't have to keep prompting the AI and adding context or moving context. …it helps align intention with the AI's interpretation of my prompt.''
+(P3)''}